-The 2022 season marks Jacob Gall’s fourteenth year as a Cadets instructor.
-He is excited and humbled to return for another season with The Cadets.
-Jake was an integral part of the percussion staff that shaped and refined The Cadets’ DCI World-Champion percussion section in 2013.
+Jacob Gall served as a Cadets Battery instructor for 15 years and was an integral part of the percussion staff that shaped and refined The Cadets’ DCI World-Champion percussion section in 2013.
 In the summer of 2012, he was selected as Staff Member of the Year.
 Prior to teaching The Cadets, he was a member of the snare line for three years, from 2006 to 2008, under the direction of Tom Aungst and Colin McNutt.
 In 2007, Jacob earned a Distinguished Service Award, and in 2008 he served as the Battery Section Leader and was awarded Cadet of the Year.
 Before marching with The Cadets, Jake marched snare for the Crossmen in 2005 and tenors for the Jersey Surf in 2002.

 Originally from Richmond, Va., Jake was raised in a musical family of six.
 Growing up, he had the privilege of learning from his father, a band director of 31 years, and his mother, an active performer as a singer and guitarist.
 From an early age, his passion was inherently centered around playing, teaching, writing and performing music.
 With the experience he gained as a musician under the tutelage of his father, Jake’s passion led him to choose a life of music.